pursuit-curriculum/unit-full-stack-web-development/pern-crud/README.md

 The seven RESTful routes are often the classic example of a RESTful pattern.
 Despite the different tech stacks listed above, many will still follow this pattern, usually some version of MVC.

 While this pattern is classic, and we will follow it exactly for learning fundamentals, you will see many variations in the wild.
 These variations are to meet specific functionality needs or improve user experience.
+Patterns are recommendations, not rules.

 We have built the first five routes in Express: